History of the Analytical Art

 where Zaltsman was forced to exile, and the torch was passed to him.
 When Zaltsman

-(by then the only person who knew Filonov personally) had died, Tumanian remained
+(by then the only person who knew Filonov personally) had died in 1985, Tumanian remained

 the only artist who was an Analytical Art "bearer".
 Tumanian was not merely a